UPsudJM/SoCo/INSTALL.md

 -----
 * clone or download SoCo code into your working directory
 * create a sub-directory for compiling LaTeX files
-  * permissions: SoCo needs to write in it
+  * permissions: SoCo needs to write into it
   * paths: look at the paths in the LaTeX templates, esp [./soco/templates/etiquettes.tex] in order to make your static files accessible from the LaTeX files that will be compiled there
 * if you wish, create another subdir for PDF files (you may use /tmp)
 * feed the corresponding variables FABDIR and TMPDIR in [./config.py]